Software,

 Before that, Artilect AB — a data platform serving the Swedish Ministry of Foreign Aid.
 Before that, a search engine built on a dataset of the entire Swedish population.
 Before that, KTH.

-Artilect US draws on a close network of engineers and former colleagues — many from the Luminare years, and backed in part by Artilect AB in Sweden.
+Artilect US draws on a close network of engineers and former colleagues — many from the Luminare years, and backed in part by Artilect AB in Sweden, which has operated since 2009.
 For larger engagements or when specific expertise is needed, the right people are available.
 This is a small group who have built serious things together, not a directory of contractors.

 Thinking